balcortex/100_days_code_web_development/README.md

 ### CSS Variables - Pt.
 2

 Today I learned about the scope of custom properties (CSS variables) and using the :root selector to declare global variables.

+## Day 134 - 2024/02/09

+### CSS Variables - Pt.
+3

+Today I learned how to create custom themes (light and dark) using custom properties and the :root selector.